No. 47 (Royal Marine) Commando: August 1944

 On 1 August No. 47 moved to the Le Plein area to take over the positions occupied by No. 3 Commando.
 On 6 August No. 47 was ordered to relieve the 49th (West Riding) Division brigade west of Troarn.
-Patrolling led to the liberation of St. Parr and 4th Special Service Brigade moved up to the Dives River and Troarn was liberated.
-On 19 August No. 47 crossed the Dives River and occupied a position beyond the lead 6th Airborne Division units and on 20 August crossed the tributary of the Dives, at Putot en Auge to occupy a position to the right of No. 46 Commando.
-Over the night 20/21 August they moved up with No. 41 Commando to carry out a dawn attack on Dozule which was occupied without any resistance.
+Patrolling led to the liberation of Saint-Pair and 4th Special Service Brigade moved up to the Dives River and Troarn was liberated.
+On 19 August No. 47 crossed the Dives River and occupied a position beyond the lead 6th Airborne Division units and on 20 August crossed the tributary of the Dives, at Putot-en-Auge to occupy a position to the right of No. 46 Commando.
+Over the night 20/21 August they moved up with No. 41 Commando to carry out a dawn attack on Dozulé which was occupied without any resistance.

-On 22 August No. 47 moved up to Fonts de la Cressonre south west of Pont L'Eveque and again went into reserve.
+On 22 August No. 47 moved up to Fonts de la Cressonnière south west of Pont-l'Évêque and again went into reserve.
 Attacks planned for the 23 and 24 August were called off as the Germans had withdrawn and the brigade advance continued.
 On 24 August Y Troop was disbanded because of casualties and its remaining men divided between the other Troops and the Commando was transported to the Beuzeville area and received orders to advance towards the Seine River and cut off the retreating Germans.
 On 26 August Toutainville was liberated and the brigade was then rested until 31 August when they came under command I Corps) and 6th Airborne Division and 1st Special Service Brigade returned to the United Kingdom.
 The 4th Special Service Brigade was moved by road to the ferry crossing across the Seine River at Duclair crossing the river in assault boats they occupied a line along the Barentin to Le Havre road.

 September 1944

-On 1 September again moving by road the brigade was moved up to Cany Barville and on 2 September occupied Fecamp which cut off the German garrison in Le Havre.
+On 1 September again moving by road the brigade was moved up to Cany-Barville and on 2 September occupied Fécamp which cut off the German garrison in Le Havre.
 The advance continued on 15 September and by the night of 17/18 September No. 47 were in the area North of Dunkirk taking over positions in Ghyvelde from the Canadians.
 Here they remained until 26 September when they were relieved by 7th Black Watch.
 After being relieved they moved to Wenduine by the 27 September and prepared for amphibious operations.
 Training with L.V.T.'s was carried out in the sand dunes between Wenduine and Ostend and the Commando was brought up to full strength.
 Also a detachment from No. 2 (Dutch) Troop, No. 10 (Inter-Allied) Commando arrived.
 The training had been for Operation Infatuate the invasion of the island of Walcheren and at the end of October No. 47 moved to Ostend and embarked in Landing Craft Tanks.